 Contact your sponsors.
 It is your responsibility to make sure your sponsors complete their part of the application process within 120 days from the time your application is received by AAPL.
 All sponsors are sent an automated sponsor verification notification the same day you submit your application.
 The notification is sent from firstname.lastname@example.org.

-CPL: Applicants may take seven hours to complete the exam.
-The exam is divided into two sessions with a 30-minute break in between.
+CPL: Applicants have a total of 8 hours to complete the exam.
+The exam is divided into 2 bundles.

 RPL: Applicants have two hours to complete the exam.